deanpmiller/ANF-Cache-Vols/README.md

 - **Capacity:** 50 GiB
 - **Throughput** 16 MiB/s
+- **FilePath** 'anfcache' In my example, this equates to the the share name of the ANF cache volume, that you will need to map once fully deployed.
 - **Protocol:** SMB, NFS is also [supported](https://learn.microsoft.com/en-us/powershell/module/az.netappfiles/new-aznetappfilescache?view=azps-16.0.0#example-1-create-a-cache-backed-by-an-on-prem-ontap-origin).
 - **write-back caching enabled**
 - **Encryption:** Microsoft-managed keys